cirosantilli/linux-kernel-module-cheat/README.md

     Ctrl + C
     add-symbol-file ../kernel_module-1.0/fops.ko 0xfffffffa00000000

-## ARM
+## Other architectures

-The portability of the kernel and toolchains is amazing.
+The portability of the kernel and toolchains is amazing: change an option and most things magically work on completely different hardware.

+### ARM

-First ARM build:
+First build:

     ./run -a arm